dorchard/dorchard.github.io/mycroftfest.md

 * 1st October - Deadline for submissions of talk abstracts or talk+paper abstracts [(EasyChair link imminent)]()
 * 14th October - Notification for talk abstracts (__we don't anticipate turning anyone away!__)
-* 5th November - Deadline for any paper drafts to compile informal proceedings
+* 5th November - Deadline for any paper drafts to compile informal proceedings (though if you would like to submit to the Festschrift you need not submit a draft at this point).
 * 1st December - Event in Cambridge (FW26, Department of Computer Science and Technology) and hybrid
 * 31st January - post-proceedings Festschrift deadline